adworacz/zsmooth/README.md

 iqmv = limit_filter(iqm3, clip, iqm5, mode=LimitFilterMode.SIMPLE_MIN)
 ```

+This can be further enhanced by using `limit_filter` to threshold IQM3 and IQM5 separately, and then combining the result with a
+third `limit_filter`.
+This is essentially what Dogway's `IQMV` function does.

 | Parameter | Type | Options (Default) | Description |
 | --- | --- | --- | --- |